 In a final flourish, it is now time to secure the fabric loosely by knocking tacks half-in with an upholstery hammer; stretch it on the back; sew on the piping; and assemble the inner pad, then the cover, of the cushions.
 Followed by a final masterly touch: fasten the dust cover fabric, which will mask the underside of the chair to assure a perfect finish.

 Jouffre provides its decorator clients with a logistics service enabling them to monitor the atelier’s work: confirmations of orders placed with suppliers, follow-ups to ensure delivery-date compliance, systematic quality control of the goods received; packing; shipping by road, sea or air; customs clearance, then delivery and onsite acceptance.

 Seamstresses, upholsterers, onsite upholsterers, draughtsmen and business coordinators are all links in a chain devoted to excellence.
-Thanks to these women and men, working in Lyon, Paris and New York, the traditional savoir-faire of upholstery – a precious ingredient in French luxury – is displayed worldwide.
+Thanks to these women and men, working in Lyon, Paris, Rabat and New York, the traditional savoir-faire of upholstery – a precious ingredient in French luxury – is displayed worldwide.